 Designated Bond.
 FFCB’s regularly issued, liquid, non-callable securities that generally have a 2- or 3-year original maturity.
 New issues of Designated Bonds are $1 billion or larger.
 Re-openings of existing Designated Bond issues are generally a minimum of $100 million.
 Designated Bonds are offered through a syndicate of two to six dealers.
 Twice each month the Funding Corporation announces its intention to issue a new Designated Bond, reopen an existing issue, or to not issue or reopen a Designated Bond.
 Issues under the Designated Bond program constitute the same credit standing as other FFCB issues; they simply add organization and liquidity to the intermediate- and long-term Agency market.

 Discount Notes.
-Unsecured general obligations issued by Federal Agencies at a discount.
+Unsecured general obligations issued by federal agencies at a discount.
 Discount notes mature at par and can range in maturity from overnight to one year.
 Very large primary (new issue) and secondary markets exist.

 Discount Rate.
 Rate charged by the system of Federal Reserve Banks on overnight loans to member banks.
 Changes to this rate are administered by the Federal Reserve and closely mirror changes to the “fed funds rate.”